segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 ## Products Searched track() event properties

-The properties below are included with `Products Searched` `track()` events. `products.$.` indicates an array called 'products'.
+The properties below are included with `Products Searched` `track()` events. `products.$.` indicates an array named 'products'.
 Note: If a property is missing it is due to Shopify not providing the value, or due to a `null` or empty value being provided.

 | Property                                | Description                                                                                    | Type          |
 | --------------------------------------- | ---------------------------------------------------------------------------------------------- | ------------- |